 - walking to the shops

-• getting off the bus a few stops earlier
+- getting off the bus a few stops earlier

 - parking your car before you reach where you’re going and walking the rest of the way

 - taking your dog for an extra walk

 - climbing the stairs instead of using the lift.

-Don’t forget your pelvic floor!
+Don’t forget your pelvic floor

 Make sure you give your pelvic floor muscles a workout as part of your daily routine.
 Strong pelvic floor muscles will help you ease your baby out and recover more quickly after the birth.

-Stuck at your desk feeling uncomfy and achy?
-Have a go at our simple exercises - you don’t even need to leave your desk.
+Stuck at your desk feeling uncomfortable and achy?
+Have a go at our simple pregnancy excises - you don’t even need to leave your desk.

 Most types of exercise are fine even if you are overweight.
 Being active during your pregnancy is safe and healthy for you and your baby.

-Symphysis pubis dysfunction (SPD) is a fairly common pregnancy condition.
-It is caused by the way pelvic joints move during pregnancy and the symptoms can range from mild to being so severe that crutches are needed.
+Symphysis pubis dysfunction (SPD), also known as pelvic girdle pain (PGP), is a fairly common pregnancy condition.
+It is caused by the way pelvic joints move during pregnancy.
+It can make exercise more difficult but there are things you can do.